Mixture of Horizons in Action Chunking: Simulation Experiments

 \subsection{Effect of Dynamic Inference}

-We compare the dynamic inference scheme introduced in subsection~\ref{sec:das} with using fixed-length prefix.
+We compare the dynamic inference scheme introduced in subsection~\ref{sec:das} with using a fixed-length prefix.
+We define \emph{throughput} as the average number of action steps executed per predicted chunk, i.e., the utilization rate of the generated actions rather than wall-clock test time or per-forward inference latency, and use it as the efficiency metric throughout this subsection.
 By default, we set $n=5,m=5,d=3$ and then change the value of $r$ to observe the corresponding performance of $\pi_{0.5}$ with MoH on LIBERO-Long.
-See Figure~\ref{fig:dynamic}, dynamic inference consistly outperforms the basic fixed-length strategy.
-Notably, even when the throughput is increased to 2.5× the default setting (5 steps), $\pi_{0.5}$ with MoH under dynamic inference still outperforms the baseline $\pi_{0.5}$.
+See Figure~\ref{fig:dynamic}, dynamic inference consistently outperforms the basic fixed-length strategy.
+Notably, even when throughput is increased to 2.5× the default setting (5 steps), $\pi_{0.5}$ with MoH under dynamic inference still outperforms the baseline $\pi_{0.5}$.
+As illustrated in Figure~\ref{fig:dynamic_inf_oneline}, dynamic inference enables robots to move quickly when motion is simple and risk is low, while acting more cautiously and updating more frequently during critical decision-making and precise manipulation.